 Chronic myeloid leukemia

-The prevalence of follicular lymphoma is estimated at about 1/3,000.
+Follicular lymphoma is a cancer that affects white blood cells called lymphocytes.
 Follicular lymphoma is located primarily in the lymph nodes, but can also involve the spleen, bone marrow, peripheral blood, and Waldeyer’s ring.

-A clinical trial with Dr. Jon Arnason MD as a principal investigator was conducted at Beth Israel Deaconness Medical Center on Follicular lymphoma rare disease.
-BIDMC is a world-class teaching hospital of Harvard Medical School and is located in the heart of Boston.
+A clinical trial was performed by Dr. Jon Arnason, MD, as a principal investigator at Beth Israel Deaconness Medical Center on Follicular lymphoma disease.
+BIDMC is a world-class teaching hospital of Harvard Medical School located in the heart of Boston.
 BIDMC researchers run more than 850 active sponsored projects and 500 funded and non-funded clinical trials.

 Cystic fibrosis is a genetic disorder that often affects multiple organ systems of the body.
-Cystic fibrosis is characterized by abnormalities affecting certain glands (exocrine) of the body especially those that produce mucus.
+Cystic fibrosis is characterized by abnormalities that affect certain glands (exocrine) of the body, especially those that produce mucus.
 Cystic fibrosis is a life-threatening rare disease that affects approximately 30,000 people in the US.
-Since the 1950s, when patients with this condition rarely lived past the age of 5 or 6,

-According to the Centers for Disease Control and Prevention (CDC) in Atlanta, malaria is uncommon in the United States where approximately 1,200 cases are diagnosed each year, usually having been contracted abroad.
+According to the Centers for Disease Control and Prevention (CDC) in Atlanta, malaria is uncommon in the United States, where approximately 1,200 cases are diagnosed each year.
 In the United States, malaria results in two to five deaths, on average, each year.
-112 clinical trials on malaria were registered in the USA with 15 ongoing trials.

 Tuberculosis (TB) is an acute or chronic bacterial infection found most commonly in the lungs.
-The infection is spread like a cold, mainly through airborne droplets breathed into the air by a person infected with TB.
-Clinical trials are being conducted in the United State sites and a total of 144 trials have been registered on clinicaltrials.gov with 17 ongoing trials.
+The infection is spread mainly through airborne droplets breathed into the air by a person infected with TB.

-A clinical trial on Tuberculosis was performed at Care New England (CNE) with the title “Improving Rhode Island’s Tuberculosis Preventive Services in Primary Care“.
-CNE research center has performed many clinical trials in rare diseases along with research in other disciplines of medicine with experienced investigators and clinical professionals.
+A clinical trial on Tuberculosis is performed at Care New England (CNE) with the title “Improving Rhode Island’s Tuberculosis Preventive Services in Primary Care” CNE research center has performed many clinical trials in rare diseases along with research in other disciplines of medicine with experienced investigators and clinical professionals.

 Mantle cell lymphoma

-A total of 796 trials were registered on clinicaltrials.gov with 173 ongoing trials.
-A number of clinical trials were performed at OHSU Knight Cancer Institute along with clinical trials on a rare disease like Mantle cell lymphoma.
+OHSU Knight Cancer Institute performed several clinical trials along with clinical trials on a rare disease like Mantle cell lymphoma.
 OHSU Knight Cancer Institute has facilitated resources for conducting clinical trials along with experienced clinical trial professionals.

 Malignant tumor of fallopian tubes